Privacy.com alternatives: The best virtual card & single-use card options for small businesses

 - Prepaid MasterCard.
 You can take advantage of a prepaid MasterCard that gives you as much control as virtual card options.

-Skrill has an impressive offering, but there are some drawbacks to the platform to consider.
+Skrill has a great offering, but there are some drawbacks to the platform to consider.
 Those include:

 - Reporting.
 Skrill doesn’t provide reporting on a granular level like you find with Ramp.
 So, you may need to use another service to build financial reports.